itkin/angularfire-resource/README.md

     // preload associations
     $scope.conversations = $currentUser.$conversations().$include('messages')

+    // Instanciate new model
     $scope.newMessage = Message.$new()
     $scope.saveMessage = function(){
       angular.extend($scope.newMessage, { userId: $currentUser.$id });

-      //add an instance to a collection
+      // save a new instance by adding it to a collection
       $currentUser.$displayedConversation().$messages().$add($scope.newMessage)
       $scope.newMessage = Message.$new();
     };

+    // do sequential operations
     $scope.createConversationWith = function(user) {
-      // do sequential operations
-      return $currentUser.$conversations().$create()
+      // create an instance into a collection return $currentUser.$conversations().$create()
         .then(function (conversation) {
-          conversation.$users().$add(user);
+          // then add it to an other collection conversation.$users().$add(user);
         })
   })